datanav/docs/talk/index.rst

     ---
     **Supported systems**

-    See what services and systems are supported currently
+    See what systems are supported currently

     .. link-button:: systems/index
         :type: ref